 - Stir with a wooden spoon until combined.
 Scrape the mixture onto a floured surface and knead lightly until a dough is formed.
 If sticky, add a bit more flour.

 - Divide the mixture into 4 pieces.
-One piece at a time, roll the dough into a long rope about 1 cm thick.
-Cut into 1 cm pieces, roll in the palm of your hands to form a ball.
-Place onto a baking sheet covered in parchment paper.
-Continue with the remaining dough.
+Working with one piece at a time, lightly flour your counter and roll the dough into a long rope about 1 cm thick.

 For frying:

 - Pour about 1 inch of oil in a shallow frying pan and heat on medium-high heat.
 Do not fill the pan more than half way with oil.
 Test to verify if the oil is hot enough by dropping 1 piece of pignolata into the oil.
 It must be bubbling vigourously.
-Using a slotted spoon or spider, carefully drop pieces of pignolata into the hot oil in one even layer.
-Do not overcrowd the pan.
-Cook about 2 minutes until golden brown.
-Transfer to a paper towel covered baking sheet.
-Repeat with remaining pignolata balls.

 For serving: